SabaAhmadi/sabaahmadi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in computer science at University of Maryland, College Park.
-I am interested in combinatorial optimization, approximation algorithms, learning theory, and the social aspects of algorithms.
-My advisor is Prof. [Samir Khuller](http://www.cs.umd.edu/users/samir/).
+I am a postdoctoral researcher at Toyota Technological Institute at Chicago (TTIC) hosted by [Avrim Blum](https://home.ttic.edu/~avrim/).
+Prior to joining TTIC I did my PhD at University of Maryland College Park where I was advised by [Samir Khuller](http://www.cs.umd.edu/users/samir/).